 Overall, \colibre~accurately reproduces the redshift evolution of the observed stellar mass--size relation at $z \lesssim 1.5$, including the qualitative differences between star-forming and passive populations.
 The agreement is particularly good at $z \lesssim 0.75$, and remains so at higher redshifts for galaxies with $M_\star \lesssim 10^{10}\,{\rm M_\odot}$.
 For higher stellar masses, systematic offsets are apparent at $z\gtrsim 0.75$: passive galaxies in \colibre~tend to be larger than observed by $\approx 0.1$~dex, while star-forming galaxies are smaller by $\approx 0.2$~dex.
 As a result, the separation of the SMRs for star-forming and passive galaxies in \colibre~is smaller than observed.
+These differences---particularly for star-forming galaxies---may be reduced once the effects of dust attenuation on inferred galaxy sizes are explicitly modelled, as dust can preferentially obscure the central regions of galaxies and increase measured sizes.
 Note, however, that star-forming galaxies in the m5 runs approximately reproduce the observed relations at all redshifts.

 Fig.~\ref{fig:Size_Mass_Song} extends the comparison up to $z=4$.
-Observational measurements are taken from \citet{Song2025}, who combined multi-band photometry to derive galaxy sizes corresponding to rest-frame $1\,\mu{\rm m}$ imaging.
+Observational measurements are taken from \citet{Song2026}, who combined multi-band photometry to derive galaxy sizes corresponding to rest-frame $1\,\mu{\rm m}$ imaging.
 These wavelengths are expected to be less sensitive to stellar population gradients, metallicity variations, and dust attenuation than rest-frame optical measurements.
 Sizes correspond to circularised half-light radii, $R_{1\mu{\rm m},50}$, and were obtained using \textsc{galfit} \citep{Peng2002} after combining archival HST data with new JWST observations of the CANDELS fields \citep{Grogin2011,Koekemoer2011}.
 Only galaxies with reliable \textsc{galfit} measurements and sizes exceeding the effective pixel scale are included.